What Is Kiln Furniture Made Of?

 Silicon carbide is extremely resistant to thermal shock, as well as being lightweight with high mechanical strength.
 It is also suitable for high temperatures (from 1300-1650ºC).
 We manufacture and supply silicon carbide products in the form of batts and kiln shelves, beams, burner nozzles, adjustable props, tubes, rollers, saggars, setters, heating elements, and in bespoke shapes to suit the needs of your manufacturing process.

-Alumina is commonly used in technical ceramics due to its high mechanical strength and rigidity.
-We supply a range of alumina products for technical ceramics including tiles, alumina tubes, crucibles and boats, ignition trays, stilts, pins and pips, discs and investment casting plugs.
+Alumina is a commonly used technical ceramic due to its high mechanical strength and rigidity.
+We supply a range of alumina products including tiles, alumina tubes, crucibles and boats, ignition trays, stilts, pins and pips, discs and investment casting plugs.

-For more information on kiln furniture and the different types of materials that we use for our products, please make an enquiry.
-In many cases, we can support you in choosing the best material for your needs based on heating processes and temperatures.
+For more information on kiln furniture and the different types of materials that we use for our products, please feel free to contact us today.